Quattro99/PowerShellScripts/Exchange Online/EOP_MDO/README.md

 ### local variables
 > [!IMPORTANT]
-> Some values have to be changed before running.
+> Some values have to be changed before running the script.
 Those values are marked with a comment in the script.

 | Commandlet | Value | Description |
 | ------------- | ------------- | ------------- |